Learn more about client eligibility.

 Civil Rights: Students also represent clients in civil rights, employment discrimination, housing, consumer, prisoner's rights, and a variety of administrative cases which include education, social security, and public assistance benefits.

 Students in the criminal law practice represent defendants before criminal district court judges.
 Student attorneys handle full jury trials on misdemeanor and felony matters.
 Loyola students have argued criminal issues before trial courts, appellate courts, and the Louisiana Supreme Court.

 The clinic places a limited number of students in local district attorney's offices and with the Internal Revenue Service.
 Students in these placements work under the supervision of experienced attorneys and conduct hearings and trials.
 The students are also supervised by a Loyola clinical professor, who helps the students focus on the societal impact of their work.

-This is a new pilot program at the clinic.
-Under the supervision of skilled attorneys with years of city, state, federal and international environmental advocacy experience, students individually or in teams, focus on a particular environmental policy issue for the semester on behalf of a client, specifically, non-proft organizations; indigenous people and underrepresented individuals, groups or communities.
+This is a new pilot advocacy program, under the supervision of skilled attorneys with years of city, state, federal and international environmental advocacy experience.
+In this course, students individually or in teams, focus on a particular environmental policy issue for the semester on behalf of a client, specifically, non-proft organizations; indigenous people and underrepresented individuals, groups or communities.
 Each project requires development of a strategic plan, a media plan, and following and/or updating these guiding documents as the semester progresses.
 Work may include drafting regulations, policy proposals or legislation; providing oral and written comments to elected entities and/or regulatory agencies; organizing community action or information sessions; utilizing social networking and media to raise public awareness and inspire civic action; and more, to achieve a desired outcome for the client, or prepare for others to escalate the issue to litigation.
-Students are not sworn in as student attorneys, making this course open to 2Ls as well as international students.
+Students are not sworn in as student attorneys under Louisiana Supreme Court Rule XX, making this course open to 2Ls as well as international students.